turbopro/ExData_Plotting1/CourseProject1/README.md

 There are 10 files listed for this project:

-plot1.R -- R code to generate plot1.png
+1	plot1.R			_ R code to generate plot1.png

-plot1.png -- plot generated from 'plot1.R' code
+2	plot1.png    		_ plot generated from 'plot1.R' code

-plot2.R -- R code to generate plot1.png
+3	plot2.R			_ R code to generate plot1.png

-plot2.png -- plot generated from 'plot1.R' code
+4	plot2.png			_ plot generated from 'plot1.R' code

-plot3.R -- R code to generate plot1.png
+5	plot3.R			_ R code to generate plot1.png

-plot3.png -- plot generated from 'plot1.R' code
+6	plot3.png			_ plot generated from 'plot1.R' code

-plot4.R -- R code to generate plot1.png
+7	plot4.R			_ R code to generate plot1.png

-plot4.png -- plot generated from 'plot1.R' code
+8	plot4.png			_ plot generated from 'plot1.R' code

-readSubsetData.R -- R code to read in a subset of the data from the larger dataset.
+9	readSubsetData.R	_ R code to read in a subset of the data from the larger dataset
-Subset data taken for two days only: 01 Feb and 02 Feb, 2007.

-README.md -- this file
+10	README.md			_ this file

 EXECUTION:

-1. Download the dataset to your PC (use the above links provided)
+1	Download the dataset to your PC (use the above links provided)

-2. Unzip the downloaded file to your current working directory
+2	Unzip the downloaded file to your current working directory

-3. Download the 'plotn.R' files to your current working directory
+3	Download the 'plotn.R' files to your current working directory

-3. Source the requisite 'plotn.R'
+4	Source the requisite 'plotn.R'

-4. Run the function with the same name, 'plotn()', to create the related 'plotn.png' file
+5	Run the function with the same name, 'plotn()', to create the related 'plotn.png' file

+NOTES:

+1	The following R packages are required (all available from CRAN repos):

+	sqldf	gsubfn	proto	RSQLite	RSQLite.extfuns	DBI	tcltk

+2	The retrieval of the subset from the large dataset is done in a separate function,

+	"readSubsetData()", from the relevant "plotn()" functions.
+This allows both function sets to

+	be designed to do only what they need to do: the "plotn()" function plots; while the

+	"readSubsetData()" function reads in the data subset.

+3	All plot functions will check for a "cached" dataframe in the global environment.
+This dataframe

+	will be generated whenever the "readSubsetData()" function is called.
+Once called, the

+	"readSubsetData()" function will place the subset data, stored in the dataframe, into the global

+	environment.
+If the dataframe is already in the global environment, then the plot function will not

+	call the "readSubsetData()" function.
+Effectively, in some respects, the dataframe is cached.